A Vector Monotonicity Assumption for Multiple Instruments: Abstract

 \section{Abstract}

-When a researcher wishes to use multiple instrumental variables for a single binary treatment, the familiar LATE monotonicity assumption can become restrictive: it requires that all units share a common direction of response even when different instruments are shifted in opposing directions.
-What I call \textit{vector monotonicity}, by contrast, simply restricts treatment status to be monotonic in each instrument separately.
-This is a natural assumption in many contexts, capturing the intuitive notion of ``no defiers'' for each instrument.
-I show that in a setting with a binary treatment and multiple discrete instruments, a class of causal parameters is point identified under vector monotonicity, including the average treatment effect among units that are responsive to any particular subset of the instruments.
-I propose a simple ``2SLS-like'' estimator for the family of identified treatment effect parameters.
-An empirical application revisits the labor market returns to college education.
+When a researcher combines multiple instrumental variables for a single binary treatment, the monotonicity assumption of the local average treatment effects (LATE) framework can become restrictive: it requires that all units share a common direction of response even when separate instruments are shifted in opposing directions.
+What I call \textit{vector monotonicity}, by contrast, simply assumes treatment uptake to be monotonic in all instruments.
+I characterize the class of causal parameters that are point identified under vector monotonicity, when the instruments are binary.
+This class includes, for example, the average treatment effect among units that are in any way responsive to the collection of instruments, or those that are responsive to a given subset of them.
+The identification results are constructive and yield a simple estimator for the identified treatment effect parameters.
+An empirical application revisits the labor market returns to college.